BASTOSOLAKAYODE/Wine-Quality-UCI-Dataset-/README.md

 # Project Background

 ## About the Company
-The company, **VinoAnalytics**, is a leading player in the wine industry, specializing in the production and distribution of high-quality red and white wines.
-With over **20 years of experience**, VinoAnalytics has built a reputation for delivering premium wines to both domestic and international markets.
+The company, **Vinho Verde**, is a leading player in the wine industry, specializing in the production and distribution of high-quality red and white wines.
+With over **20 years of experience**, Vinho Verde has built a reputation for delivering premium wines to both domestic and international markets.
 The company operates on a **direct-to-consumer (DTC) business model**, leveraging online sales platforms and partnerships with luxury retailers to reach its customers.

 ### Key Business Metrics
 - **Revenue Growth**: Year-over-year revenue growth is a critical metric, driven by sales of premium wines.